"Mumbett" (manuscript draft), by Catharine Maria Sedgwick, 1853

 [ This description is from the project: Witness to America's Past ]

-This manuscript story of the life of Mumbet was written by author Catharine Maria Sedgwick, and published as "Slavery in New England" in Bentley's Miscellany in 1853.
-The youngest daughter of Judge Theodore Sedgwick and Pamela Dwight Sedgwick, Catharine was born and educated in Stockbridge, Massachusetts.
+This manuscript story of the life of Elizabeth Freeman was written by author Catharine Maria Sedgwick, and published as "Slavery in New England" in Bentley's Miscellany in 1853.
+Sedgwick refers to Freeman by her nickname, "Mumbet."
+The youngest daughter of Judge Theodore Sedgwick and Pamela Dwight Sedgwick, Catharine was born and educated in Stockbridge, Massachusetts, where Elizabeth Freeman was employed as her nurse.
 As a young adult, she divided her time between Stockbridge, Albany, where she lived with her brother Theodore, and New York with her sister.
 After the death of their father in 1813, she returned to Stockbridge to preside over the family home.

 As an author, Sedgwick is considered responsible for the beginnings of the American domestic novel and by 1835, she was the most famous female author in the country.
 In 1822, she anonymously published her first novel, A New England Tale, and in 1824 she published Redwood.
 In addition to her novels, many of which were set in the Berkshire Hills of Massachusetts, she also published biographical sketches and books designed to help less fortunate individuals.
 She was active in the work of the Unitarian church and spent some years helping the Women's Prison Association.